mysteriumnetwork/mmn-blog/_posts/2023-05-24-Mysterium Nebra partnership.markdown

 ![Nebra]({{site.baseurl}}/assets/images/posts/20230524_nebra/Image4.png)

 Nebra is an expansive ecosystem with more than 100,000 hotspots spanning across more than 182 countries.
-The crypto miners in the Nebra community have been earning passive income in the form of HNT.
+The crypto miners in the Nebra community have been earning passive income in the form of IoT.
 Now with the Mysterium partnership, all the Nebra device holders will be able to earn crypto by mining MYST as well.

 ### Various Nebra Device Options